ClimateImpactLab/energy-code-release-2020/2_projection/readme.md

 if we end up changing the configs.

 - To use the config writer to point to csvs in this repo, you will need to:
-  - Update it so that it pops out module configs that are pointing to the csvv you produced using this repo, rather than the one currently on the server
+  - Update it so that it pops out module configs that are pointing to the csvv you produced using this repo, rather than the one currently on the server.
+This should be really easy - it's an option you pass into the code (csvv_location).
   - Update any logic in the `write_projection_file.do` config writer that depends on the name of the model or csvv.
+This might take a bit of work - there is quite a bit of logic that depends on the name of the model including the string "income_spline".

+ - Note - if you change the existing configs (specifically the extraction configs), then `load_projection` won't work on the current set of projection results on sac.

 # End of stuff that's just a message for Ashwin / Rae